Tayyab provides an overview of tempo training.

 How is Tempo Training Different?

 In essence Tempo Training is also a strength training program that aims at building up muscle and increase strength and endurance while shedding weight in the process.
-The basic components of any strength training program include reps, sets, rest periods, selection of exercise and how many times you train in a week.
+The essential components of any strength training program include reps, sets, rest periods, selection of exercise and how many times you train in a week.

 However, tempo training focuses on building muscle resistance by spending time during pauses under tension and lifting down weight.